top of page

 Biography

-A musician with many hats, Nathan Alexandre Zürcher is at ease in classical music as well as in many other musical fields.
+A multi-talented musician, Nathan Alexandre Zürcher is equally at ease in classical music and in many other musical fields.

-His recent encounter with the Jura rapper Sim's propelled him onto the contemporary music scene, thanks to his numerous Swiss tours.
+His meeting in 2021 with the Jura rapper Sim's propelled him onto the contemporary music scene, thanks to numerous Swiss tours.

 bottom of page